-When Alice Farrell is drawn to a Grantchester churchyard and reads a strange inscription on Rosemary Virginia Ashley’s gravestone, she feels oddly disturbed.
+When painter Alice Farrell is drawn to a Grantchester churchyard and reads the strange inscription on Rosemary Virginia Ashley’s gravestone, she feels both drawn and troubled.

-And when her former boyfriend Joe returns to Cambridge with his new girlfriend Ginny, Alice is repelled by the ethereal, lavender-eyed beauty – and certain of her evil.
+And when her former boyfriend Joe returns to Cambridge with his new girlfriend Ginny, Alice is repelled by the ethereal beauty – and certain of her malevolence.

-Then Alice finds an old diary in Ginny’s room and reads the story of Daniel Holmes, who lived in Cambridge forty years earlier, and fell under the fatal spell of Rosemary Ashley.
+Then Alice finds an old diary, and reads the story of Daniel Holmes, who lived in Cambridge forty years earlier, and fell – like so many others – under Rosemary’s fatal spell.
 As the two stories intertwine, Alice’s suspicions about Ginny increase – until past meets present in a terrifying climax…